theompek/Autonomous_Vehicle/README.md

 selection, d) behavior prediction, e) construction of a basic path (or route), f) construction of local paths, h) vehicle control.
 Each of these systems is responsible for performing specific processes that are necessary for successful autonomous driving.\
-The behavior selection system uses multi-criteria decision analysis to evaluate and select the appropriate behavior for the vehicle based on the environment in which it moves.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The behavior selection system uses multi-criteria decision analysis to evaluate and select the appropriate behavior for the vehicle based on the environment in which it moves.
 The prediction system, using the ”prototype trajectories” method and a Hidden Markov Model (HMM), is used to predict the behavior of vehicles and pedestrians around